anil-650/notes/Statistics/sta.md

-         vary complex in the sense that there are a large no. of factors operating simultaneously at a given point of time. most of the factors ar difficult to apply there fore data collection is the major condition in extend to market.
+         vary complex in the sense that there are a large no. of factors operating simultaneously at a given point of time. most of the factors ar difficult to apply therefore data collection is the major condition in extend to market.
 1. **Standard of accuracy**
 1. **Systematic manner / pre determined propose**
 1. **Maintain relationship to each other**